Understanding Uncertainty Sampling via Equivalent Loss: Introduction

 The study of active learning algorithms can be categorized according to two standards: scenarios and querying strategies \citep{settles2009active}.
 The scenarios of active learning are determined by how the data is generated and observed.
 The \emph{query synthesis} scenario allows the learner to generate de novo examples rather than samples from a distribution \citep{angluin1988queries}.
 While query synthesis is practical for many problems, labeling arbitrarily generated instances could be awkward for human experts \citep{baum1992query}.
 Comparatively, if the data is generated from a fixed unknown distribution, then we call it either \emph{stream-based sampling} or \emph{pool-based sampling}, depending on the way that unlabeled samples arrive.
 If the samples arrive in a sequence, the learner queries the labels from a stream \citep{atlas1989training, cohn1994improving}.
 Otherwise, the learner can observe the pool of unlabeled samples \citep{lewis1995sequential}.
 In this paper, we focus on stream-based and pool-based scenarios.

 The second criterion to categorize the active learning algorithms is the querying strategy, among which \emph{uncertainty sampling} is ``perhaps the simplest and most commonly used query framework'' \citep{settles2009active}.
 Roughly speaking, the uncertainty sampling strategy is to query the samples that the model is uncertain about \citep{lewis1995sequential}.
 Other strategies include query-by-committee \citep{seung1992query}, expected model change \citep{settles2007multiple}, expected error reduction \citep{roy2001toward}, and expected variance reduction \citep{wang2015ambiguity}.
-Although rigorous theoretical results have been obtained for some of the other querying strategies \citep{balcan2006agnostic, hanneke2014theory}, theoretical understanding of the uncertainty sampling strategy is still lacking.
-Some initial yet intriguing results have been established for various kinds of uncertainty measurements. \citet{mussmann2018uncertainty} show that the threshold-based uncertainty sampling (i.e., to query only the samples of which the uncertainty is above a threshold) can be interpreted as performing a preconditioned stochastic gradient step on a smoothed version of the population zero-one loss that converges to the population zero-one loss.
-The non-convexity of the zero-one loss implies that the threshold-based uncertainty sampling could be trapped in local minima, suggesting the necessity of a warm start. \citet{tifrea2022uniform} consider a similar threshold-based uncertainty, where the threshold is chosen implicitly via querying the least confident several samples under the Bayes optimal hypothesis.
-For a handcrafted linearly separable distribution, \citet{tifrea2022uniform} prove a finite-sample lower bound on the logistic regression in the high-dimensional case for the empirical risk minimization algorithm as \citet{lewis1995sequential}, and claim the less efficiency of uncertainty sampling against passive learning both theoretically and empirically.
-Apart from the pool-based setting and the threshold-based uncertainty, \citet{raj2022convergence} design their algorithm in the stream-based setting with a margin-based uncertainty.
-They prove that the stream-based algorithm will converge with an $O(1/T)$ error rate under a strictly linearly separable data distribution.
+Although rigorous theoretical results have been obtained for some of the other querying strategies \citep{balcan2006agnostic, hanneke2014theory, zhang2014beyond, wiener2015compression, hanneke2015minimax}, theoretical understanding of the uncertainty sampling strategy is still lacking.
+Some initial yet intriguing results have been established for various kinds of uncertainty measurements. \citet{mussmann2022constants} analyze the query synthesis setting where arbitrary samples may be constructed.
+Beyond synthetic query, \citet{mussmann2018uncertainty} interpret threshold-based uncertainty sampling as a preconditioned stochastic gradient step on a smoothed zero-one loss, converging to the population zero-one loss but potentially stuck in local minima, which makes a warm start necessary. \citet{tifrea2022uniform} implicitly setting the threshold by querying the least confident samples under the Bayes optimal hypothesis.
+For a handcrafted distribution, they establish finite-sample lower bounds for high-dimensional logistic regression, showing uncertainty sampling can be less efficient than passive learning.
+In contrast, \citet{raj2022convergence} analyze a stream-based, margin-based algorithm, proving $O(1/T)$ convergence under strict linear separability with gradient descent updates.